MAKIO135/aioi/README.md

     `;2#foo` would send `/foo` to the third host in Λioi
     `;a#foo;2f` would send `/foo 0.2` to the tenth host in Λioi

-- sending message to multiple hosts:
+- send to multiple hosts:
     `;2a#foo` would send `/foo` to the third and tenth hosts in Λioi